Amlan101/Amlan101/README.md

 - **Mobile App Development Fanatic**: I'm deeply passionate about developing feature-rich mobile applications, especially on the Android platform using Kotlin.
 - **Backend Development Enthusiast**: I enjoy crafting robust and scalable APIs, microservices using Go.
-- **Community Leader**: As an associate executive at GDSC-CVRGU, I actively lead a community of over 500 developers, sharing the latest trends and knowledge in mobile app development.
+- **Community Leader**: As the Head Organizer at GDG-CVRGU, I actively lead a community of over 500 developers, sharing the latest trends and knowledge in mobile app development.

 ## 🛠️ My Toolbox